thosgood/this-weeks-finds/markdown/201-250/week201.md

 bigger projects like the Langlands Program and developing the theory of "motives".
-And these problems rest on top of a solid foundation of beautiful stuff that's already known, like Galois theory and class field theory, and stuff about modular forms and L-functions.
+And these problems rest on top of a solid foundation of beautiful stuff that's already known, like Galois theory and class field theory, and stuff about modular forms and $L$-functions.

 As I'm gradually beginning to understand little bits of these things, I'm getting really excited about number theory... so I'm dying to